MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/security-android.md

 ### User or resource account

 Teams Android devices require the use of a user, or dedicated resource account, to sign into Microsoft 365.
-These accounts are secured in specific ways, depending on if it's a normal user account for a personal device or a resource account for a shared device.
+We attempt to secure these accounts in specific ways, depending on if it's a normal user account for a personal device or a resource account for a shared device.
 For more information, see [Create and configure resource accounts for rooms and shared devices](/microsoftteams/rooms/with-office-365).

 ### Device updates